 How much does it cost to start a cleaning business?

-The actual number depends on whether you're cleaning homes or offices, starting solo or with a team, and how much equipment you already own.
+One of the first questions when learning how to start a cleaning business: what does it actually cost?
+The answer depends on whether you're cleaning homes or offices, starting solo or with a team, and how much equipment you already own.

 Startup cost breakdown

-• Licenses and permits: $50-$500 annually.
+- Licenses and permits: $50-$500 annually.
 Most cities require a general business license to operate legally.
-Some areas add specific cleaning service permits.

-• Insurance: $48 per month for general liability coverage, or $580 annually.
+- Insurance: $48 per month for general liability coverage, or $580 annually.
 This protects you from client injuries and property damage claims.
-Skip this, and one lawsuit could bankrupt your business.

 How to start a cleaning business with no money